 No products in the cart.

 Our programs go beyond education.
-We create safe spaces where young people can learn about their bodies without shame.
+We create safe spaces where people can learn about their bodies without shame.
 Where questions are welcomed, and cultural understanding is honoured.
 Our programs aim to reframe Menstrual Health as something natural, powerful, and nothing to be hidden.
+Through delivery of our comprehensive programs, we provide sustainable period solutions, including reusable period underwear, and washable pads.

-Alongside education, we provide sustainable period solutions, including reusable period underwear, and washable pads.
 Ensuring participants have long-term access to products they can rely on.
 This not only reduces financial burden, but also supports environmental sustainability and independence.

-Purchase one of our Chupis Care packs today, and give the gift of comfort, and essential support to someone in need.
+Give the gift of comfort, and essential support to someone in need.
 When you sponsor a pack, you’re directly supporting one woman or girl, with reusable menstrual essentials, including:

 These Care Packs are distributed to women and girls in communities facing significant barriers to menstrual products, hygiene resources, and access to clean running water.